stephenkingsley/humble-server/README.md

 In middleware, `next` function is important that can execute next middleware automatically.
 So you can design your own logic in middleware.

 ## Config
-Config will according to your NODE_ENV to require.
+Config will according to your `NODE_ENV` to require.
 But your have to has `config.default.js` file, this is the default config.

-Config file name: config.${NODE_ENV}.js
+Config file name: `config.${NODE_ENV}.js`

+    $ NODE_ENV=production node index.js

+Humble will loading config/config.default.js and `config/config.production.js`

 ### Middleware Config
 if you have some middleware to run with any http request, you should defined in config.